 Vaisakhi : Sikh New Year celebrations

-At the head of each procession is the Guru Granth Sahib led by five Sikhs dressed in ceremonial costume to represent the five original Panj Pyare who were the first to join the Sikh order over 300 years ago.
+At the head of each procession is the Guru Granth Sahib (The Holy Book of Revelation) led by five Sikhs dressed in ceremonial costume to represent the five original Panj Pyare (The Beloved Ones) who founded the order of the Khalsa as we know it today.

-There will be an exclusion zone in operation around Handsworth Park and rolling road closures along the procession routes.
-Roads will be closed approximately one hour before the start of the procession and will re-open once the procession has safely passed through and the roads are clear.
+There will be an exclusion zone in operation around Handsworth Park and rolling road closures along the procession routes, roads will be closed approximately 1 hour before the start of the procession and will re-open once the procession has safely passed through and the roads are clear.

 The event is alcohol free and no smoking, and visitors are not allowed to bring dogs into the festival area except for guide dogs.

 The Vaisakhi celebration is organised by the Council of Sikh Gurdwaras in Birmingham with support from Birmingham City Council and other sponsors.